Top Places to see in Wicklow

 Bray town in Northeast County Wicklow Ireland is known as the “Gateway to the Garden of Ireland” and Bray with is rich heritage and beautiful scenery has much to offer visitors to the area.
 Attractions and activities include the Bray Head Walk, Killruddery House and Gardens, Mermaid Arts Centre, equestrian centres, fishing, golf, amusement arcades, bowling, water-sports and the marvelous mile long seafront promenade where the National Sealife Centre and aquarium with hundreds of species of marine life can be found.

 Situated on the East coast, Wicklow Town, its name taken from the Old Norse “Vikinglow” meaning Viking meadow, is the county town of County Wicklow.
 The town, which is said to have been founded by the Vikings around 795AD, is approximately 31 miles (50 km) from Dublin City.
-Attractions in Wicklow Town, County Wicklow Ireland include The Black Castle ruins, Wicklow’s (allegedly haunted) Historic Gaol (jail) and the Halpin Trail which tells to story of one of the town’s most famous people, the renowned 19th Century Mariner Captain Robert Halpin.
+Attractions in Wicklow Town, County Wicklow Ireland include The Black Castle ruins, Wicklow’s (allegedly haunted) Historic Gaol (jail) and the Halpin Trail which tells the story of one of the town’s most famous people, the renowned 19th Century Mariner Captain Robert Halpin.